catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/windows-cli.rst

   virtual environment
     $ .\ccloud\scripts\activate

-  # Now we install the Python openstack client libraries into our virtual environment
+  # Now we install the Python OpenStack client libraries into our virtual environment
   $ pip install python-openstackclient python-ceilometerclient python-heatclient python-neutronclient python-swiftclient python-octaviaclient python-magnumclient

-Once you have installed the required libraries to work with the Catalyst Cloud onto your virtual environment; You have to make sure that whenever you use powershell to interact with the cloud, you work on your Virtual Environment.
+Once you have installed the required libraries to work with Catalyst Cloud onto your virtual environment; You have to make sure that whenever you use powershell to interact with the cloud, you work on your Virtual Environment.
 It may save time to make a short python script that runs the